 - salt and pepper to taste

-Add the olive oil to a deep (25cm / 10”) non stick omelette pan and gently fry the peppers and onion until soft and starting to turn brown.
+- Slice the onion and peppers in to thin strips.
+Add the olive oil to a deep (25cm / 10”) non stick pan and gently fry the peppers and onion until soft and starting to turn golden.
 Turn out onto a plate to cool.
-This can be done ahead of time, and the pepper kept in the fridge.
+This can be done ahead of time, and then kept in the fridge in a covered container for a day.

 - This recipe is 8 Weight Watchers Smart Points per quarter frittata.